CuteMonkey/LineMazeSolver/README.md

     06 09
     05 10

-Those leading zeroes are only for read easily, not necessary.
+Those leading zeroes are only for reading easily, not necessary.

+NOTICE that this solver do not have map fomat check currently, so **write your map file carelly**.

 ## Format of answer file
 A answer path presented by a number matrix.